planetfederal/qgis-plugin-template/README.md

 * If the option to add a QGIS commons library is selected when running the init script, a folder named `qgiscommons` will be added to the plugin folder, containing the commons library

+* If the option to add a Boundless commons library is selected when running the init script, a folder named `boundlesscommons` will be added to the plugin folder, containing the Boundless commons library

 * A `travis.yml` file for Travis CI integration

 * A `pavement.py` file with the following tasks:

     + `setup`.
 Downloads and installs the required dependenciesfor the plugin  in the `ext-libs` folder.
 This folder is added to the PYTHONPATH by default by the plugin itself.
 The list of dependencies should be in the `requirements.txt` file, listing the PyPI names of the libraries, one per line.

     + `install`.
 Installs the plugin into the `~/.qgis2/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

     + `installdev`.
 Installs the plugin into the `~/.qgis-dev/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

     + `install3`.
 Installs the plugin into the `~/.qgis3/python/plugins` folder.
 It might copy the plugin folder itself, or create a symlink, depending on the OS.

     + `package`.
 Creates a `package.zip` file with the content of the file, ready to be published.
 It includes dependencies as well, but it will not download them, so the `setup` task has to be run before packaging.
 Accepts a `test`or `-t` parameter, which indicates that tests should also bepackaged.
 By default, tests are not added.

 * A `README.rst` file with instructions on how to install the plugin.